moira-alert/doc/source/user_guide/advanced.rst

 A ``single`` checkbox appears in the Moira web interface **after adding new targets** to mark some target as Alone.

-It is important that the Alone target returns **only one** series of values, otherwise the trigger will change state to **EXCEPTION**.
+It is important that the Alone target returns **only one** series of values.
+If the ``single`` flag is set but more target series are returned, the trigger will change state to **EXCEPTION**.

 Example 3.
-Using single target
+Using single and not single targets
 ~~~~~~~~~~~~~~~~~

 1. I have metrics: